dtex/neuron/README.md

   });

   //
-  // All arguments passed to the start() function are consumed by the worker
+  // All arguments passed to the enqueue() function after the job name
+  // are consumed by the work() function passed to the job.
   //
-  manager.start('/');
+  manager.enqueue('listDir', '/');
 </pre>

 #### Author: [Charlie Robbins](http://www.charlierobbins.com)